Is Facebook an attractive shorting opportunity at current levels? We think the answer is yes, and here’s why.

 Looking at the price action for Facebook, a series of lower highs and lower lows indicates a loss of momentum from the late 2012 rally, and implies that institutional capital is rotating out of the stock.

 At this point, we are looking for attractive spots to build short exposure.
-Of course you can always check out our real-time trading decisions by signing up for a risk-free 14-day free trial of the Mercenary Live Feed.
+Of course you can always check out our real-time trading decisions by signing up for a risk-free, 60-day money-back guaranteed subscription to the Mercenary Live Feed.